 Charming seasonal nature tables, commonly enjoyed in homes of Waldorf-inspired homeschoolers, are a great way to bridge the gap between indoors and outdoors.

 Waldorf nature tables keep kids in touch with nature and the outdoor world, and they will bring some field-and-forest beauty into your home.

 Sometimes we have had a designated nature table, something which is suggested by both the Waldorf-inspired approach and the Montessori-inspired approach to homeschooling, and something many Charlotte Mason homeschoolers implement as well.

 Other times, we have just gathered seasonal treasures together as a kitchen table centerpiece.

-Children enjoy taking a nature walk with a basket to carry treasures found along the way.
-On an autumn day like today, that might include gourds from the garden, red and yellow leaves, acorns gathered under the oak trees, and cattails or dried seed pods.
+Children enjoy taking a dedicated nature walk with a basket to carry treasures found along the way.

 For Each Season of the Year